sajtizsolt/ciabattabot/README.md

 # :baguette_bread: CiabattaBot

 CiabattaBot is a simple open-source Discord bot running on the JVM, implemented using [Java Discord API (JDA)](https://github.com/DV8FromTheWorld/JDA) and [LavaPlayer](https://github.com/sedmelluq/lavaplayer).
-The bot provides various features that range from server moderation to playing music.
+The bot provides features that allow server members to play audio in voice channels.

 ## Used technologies